adamfredie/adamfredie.github.io/about.md

-I prefer writing CSS using [Stylus] and [SASS] (although I find Stylus much more powerful than SASS) and use JS as the scripting language.
+I prefer writing CSS using [Stylus] and [SASS] (although I find Stylus much more powerful than SASS) and use JS as the scripting language for DOM manipulation.

 I also have some experience working with making apps/websites in Node.js and Ruby on Rails.